ashvardanian/StringZilla/CONTRIBUTING.md

 For C++ code:

 - Explicitly use `std::` or `sz::` namespaces over global `memcpy`, `uint64_t`, etc.
+- Explicitly mark `noexcept` or `noexcept(false)` for all library interfaces.
+- Document all possible exceptions of an interface using `@throw` in Doxygen.
 - In C++ code avoid C-style variadic arguments in favor of templates.
 - In C++ code avoid C-style casts in favor of `static_cast`, `reinterpret_cast`, etc.
 - Use lower-case names for everything, except macros.